Effective April 13, 2026 Civil Settlement will move to the 4th Floor of the Tani G. Cantil-Sakauye Courthouse (500 G Street).

 Background

 The Sacramento Superior Court began its current Civil Settlement Conference Program in 1986 with a commitment from the bench that strong efforts to settle civil cases were essential to good trial calendar management.
 To support the program, the Court solicited Sacramento's leading civil attorneys, asking them to sit as Pro Tem Settlement Conference Judges, pro bono.
 Over the years, the program has become one of the Court's most effective forms of alternative dispute resolution, resulting in the settlement of approximately 50% of the cases that complete their conferences.
-The Civil Settlement Conference Center is located at the Hall of Justice Building, 813 6th Street, 1st Floor, Sacramento, CA 95814.
+The Civil Settlement Conference Center is located at the Tani G. Cantil-Sakauye Sacramento County Courthouse, 500 G Street, 4th Floor, Room 450, Sacramento, CA 95814.

 The information below is designed to provide a quick overview of the Settlement Conference process.
 Parties should review Chapter 2 - Part Seven of the Court's Local Rules for a full description of the requirements for conference participants.